mssola/td/README.md

 Note that you don't have to open the editor to know the topics that you have.
 You can just perform the `list` command for that.

+### Bash completion

+This package includes a shell script that offers bash completion for this application.
+The completion file is `config/tdcompletion.sh`.
+Install it wherever you want and source it in your `.bashrc` file.

 ## TODO

 - Treat errors on create, update, delete...